In the Footsteps of the Romans: Walk Along Ancient Roads of the Roman Empire

 • The Ancient Roman Roads of Pompeii:

-The well-preserved streets, paved with ancient cobblestones, guide us through the city's layout and reveal the intricate network of roads that linked its neighborhoods, public spaces, and notable landmarks.
+The well-preserved streets, paved with ancient cobblestones, guide us through the city's layout and reveal the intricate network of roads that link its neighborhoods, public spaces, and notable landmarks.

 Ancient Roman Roads in Pompeii day trips from Rome to Amalfi Coast